Bismaya-Guruprasad-Panda-8741/Bismaya-Guruprasad-Panda-8741/README.md

 ```
 ╔══════════════════════════════════════════════════════════╗
-║  "Security is not a product, but a process."            ║
+║  "The quieter you become, the more you are able to      ║
-║                              — Bruce Schneier            ║
+║   hear."                         — Kali Linux           ║
 ╚══════════════════════════════════════════════════════════╝
 ```